SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.Params.Param.SNMP.Type.md

 # Type element

 Specifies the SNMP type.

-  > [!NOTE]
+> [!IMPORTANT]
-  > It is strongly advised to always specify an SNMP type on a write parameter.
-Without the SNMP type it will fall back to default behaviour, which could not be as expected.
+> We strongly recommend always specifying an SNMP type on a write parameter.
+Without the SNMP type, it will fall back to default behavior, which could not be as expected.
 Numbers will be set with the SNMP type *Integer32*.
 Text will be set with the SNMP type *OctetString*.
-A parameter with Protocol.Params.Param.Interprete.RawType defined as *numeric text* is considered as text and will be set with the SNMP type *OctetString*.
+A parameter with Protocol.Params.Param.Interprete.RawType defined as *numeric text* is considered to be text and will be set with the SNMP type *OctetString*.

 ## Type